CourTeous33/docker-distributed-llm/README.md

 ## Swapping Models / Configuration for Experiments

-To reproduce our experimental results, you can easily swap the model and number of workers (see step 3 for details on modifying relevant configuration files).
+To reproduce our experimental results, you can easily swap the model and number of workers under our architecture (see step 3 for details on modifying relevant configuration files).

+For convenience, we provide a set of branches that are used to run our experiments.
+The naming convention of branches is `modelsize-quant-nodes-threads`.
+Folowing this, we provide the following branches:
+- 1b-q40-1-1
+- 1b-q40-2-1
+- 1b-q40-8-1
+- 1b-q40-4-2
+- 1b-q40-4-3

+Note that under this convention, `main` would be equivalent to a branch named `1b-q40-4-1`.

-For example, to run an experiment with two total nodes and a different model:
+For context on how we made these branches, assuming a new experiment with two total nodes and a different model, you would:
-- Download the model files (weights and tokenizer) to `models/`
+1. Download the model files (weights and tokenizer) to `models/`
-- Modify the `docker-compose.yml` (comment out the unnecessary nodes)
+2. Modify the `docker-compose.yml` (comment out the unnecessary nodes)
-- Modify the `config.py` files in `backend/` and `worker/` according to the `docker-compose` - that is, ensure that the worker URLs, worker IPs, model files, and threads match up
+3. Modify the `config.py` files in `backend/` and `worker/` according to the `docker-compose` - that is, ensure that the worker URLs, worker IPs, model files, and threads match up

 After any changes, you **must** `docker compose down` and `docker compose up --build` to rebuild the system.
 Then, you may access the frontend at http://localhost:3001 per usual and prompt.

-For any questions, please contact (insert our emails here). s
+For any questions, please contact (insert our emails here).